ycl-the-lyc/ubc-study-notes/phys-170/phys-170.typ

 In this course, we will use $ g = qty(9.81, m/s^2) $ which happens to be true for Vancouver.

 == Vector Notation
-In this course, vectors are upright bold, and vector magnitudes are italicized bold, while unit vectors are italics with an arrow over.
+In this course, vectors are upright bold, and vector magnitudes are italicized bold, while unit vectors are italics with an hat over.

-$ vecb(A) "has a magnitude of" vecl(A) "in direction" veca(i). $
+$ vecb(A) "has a magnitude of" vecl(A) "in direction" hat(i). $

 == Angle Unit
 In this course, angles are in degrees.